FunsizeEvil/MusicVisuals/README.md

 - 	Menu will appear in which the user can select song and its visual

 # How it works
-1. The menu is first alled which displays a header, 3 option boxes and a footer.
+1. The menu is first is first seen by the user which displays a header, 3 option boxes and a footer.
 	Each box can be clicked by the user which will launch a new window with a visual for the user.
 The menu uses processing to display the boxes and mousePressed to detect where the user clicks.
 It the launches a new window